iluuu1994/nullsafe-operator-rfc/rfc.md

 ## References

-Using the nullsafe operator with references is not allowed.
+Taking the reference of a nullsafe chain is not allowed.
 This is because references require l-values (memory location, like variables or properties) but the nullsafe operator can sometimes return the r-value `null`.

 ```php
 $x = &$foo->bar;